Shiban1503/Customer-Retention-Enhancement/README.md

-# Customer Retention Enhancement through Predictive Analytics
+# 🧠 Customer Churn Prediction for SmartBank (Lloyds Banking Group)

+A predictive analytics project focused on identifying customers at risk of churning using machine learning, empowering SmartBank to implement proactive retention strategies.

-## 📚 Table of Contents
+## 📑 Table of Contents
 - [Purpose](#purpose)
 - [Dataset Overview](#dataset-overview)
 - [Steps and Implementation](#steps-and-implementation)